Code-Institute-Submissions/mackey123-Milestone-project_JulyResu/README.md

 c.
 Copy and the paste the code I had into the direct input.

-i.
+d.
 This would give me any errors or code that was invalid.

-ii.
+e.
 I would then correct the invalid code and put the code again to make sure there were no errors.